Cryptocurrency tax-loss harvesting can help you save thousands of dollars.

 Tax-loss harvesting with cryptocurrencies

 Just like stocks, cryptocurrencies can be used for tax-loss harvesting.
-This means that you can also strategically sell/trade crypto to harvest losses and reduce your tax liability.
+You can strategically sell/trade crypto to harvest losses and reduce your tax liability.

 Unlike stocks however, cryptocurrencies have unique characteristics that make them